Flash, bang, wallop, what a picture

 You can see more of my pictures here.

-From the bookshelf: Klaus Pichler - 'Dust' by Alex Bamford
+From the bookshelf: Klaus Pichler - 'Dust'

 I've worked with many photographers who sell themselves on being able to make the ordinary look extraordinary, or as we used to say, "a pile of shit but beautifully lit".
 Klaus Plchler has taken this to the next level.
 For 2 years he painstakingly collected samples of dust, fluff and grime from various locations around his home in Vienna and photographed them in minute detail.